ujjwal-lab/StubApiRepo/README.md

 2.On the command prompt, navigate to the cloned repo project and run the following bat command StartStubService.bat This will start the API stub server

-Once the server has started user can now run the automation test suite
+Once the server is up, user can now run the automation test suite

 #**IDE level**